Willamette Zone Fishing

 NORTH FORK RESERVOIR: trout

-Stocked the week of June 17 with 2,500 legal-sized rainbow trout.
 This is a 350-acre reservoir of the Clackamas River behind North Fork Dam approximately 5.2 miles east of Estacada, Ore.
-The lake has a boat ramp, moorage, picnic area, and accessible fishing platforms.

 PROGRESS LAKE: trout, brown bullhead

-Stocked June 7 with 600 half-pound rainbow trout and 100 one-plus pounders.
-This is a 4-acre pond next to the Progress Ridge Town Center in Beaverton, Oregon.
+Stocked with rainbow trout in April and May.
+For truly urban fishing, this is a 4-acre pond next to the Progress Ridge Town Center in Beaverton, Oregon.
 The pond is an old rock pit and has a maximum depth of 54 feet.
 There is a sidewalk, fishing platform and viewing platform on one side of the lake.
-The lake is owned by Tualatin Hills Parks and Rec.
-Boating and swimming are prohibited on this lake.
+Boating and swimming are not allowed.

 QUARTZVILLE CREEK: trout